 Total Joint Replacement Program

 The health center has established a total joint replacement program overseen by medical director Andrew Yun, M.D.
 Providence Saint John’s performs more than 1,000 procedures annually, and our patients are returning to activities they formerly thought would be impossible.
 The small, nearly private setting of the orthopedic unit enables patients to feel at ease with the nurses and specialists dedicated to their complete recovery.
-At Providence Saint John’s, our physicians are engaged with their patients’ care, which includes an education program about total joint surgery.
-Many patients are pleasantly surprised to find the medical director, Dr. Yun, teaching the class and taking patients into the hospital gym to show them the exercises they will do to facilitate their recovery.
+At Providence Saint John’s, we are engaged with our patients’ care, which includes an education program about total joint surgery.
+Patients learn exercises in the classroom and gym, to help with recovery and smoothly transition back to their normal day-to-day routine.
 Learn more ›

 A new breakthrough solution for joint replacement surgery is MAKOplasty®, a minimally invasive surgical procedure that utilizes highly advanced robotic technology and targets joint degeneration due to osteoarthritis found in the knee and hip.
 This robotic arm assisted surgical procedure is available for either partial-knee resurfacing or a total hip replacement and provides great benefits of a shorter recovery, shorter hospital stay and restored mobility.

 The 48 private rooms in the Orthopedic Unit at Providence Saint John's are equipped with the latest modern amenities to accommodate the special needs of each patient.
 Physical therapy is conveniently located on the same floor to provide patients with easy access during recovery.
 For the convenience of patients' guests, a family waiting room is available in the Orthopedic Unit near the visitors’ elevator.

 For orthopedic care, more than one treatment plan may be selected, often beginning with a conservative approach.
 Your physician's recommendation may involve a combination or progression of the following: